-Projected 2050 Population by Age and Ethnicity in Texas
+Projected\ 2050 Population by Age and Ethnicity in Texas

 From 2010 to 2050, Texas is expected to add 3.8 million more children under age 18 and 1.7 million more adults aged 18 to 24 - the traditional college age population.
 The population age 25 to 64 will grow by almost six million, while the numbers of those aged 65 and older will swell by more than five million.
-Despite the increase in the number of children and young adults, people age 24 and younger will actually drop as a percentage of the population, from 28 percent to 27 percent.
+Despite the increase in the number of children and young adults, people age 24 and younger will actually drop slightly as a percentage of the population, from 28 percent to 27 percent.
 Meanwhile, people age 65 and older will increase from 10 percent to 18 percent.

-As Texas changes from a majority-White to majority-Hispanic state, and experiences an increase in the percentage of the elderly population, a significant difference emerges with respect to population by age.
-In 2050, 49 percent of children, 47 percent of 18- to 24-year-olds, and 42 percent of 25- to 44-year-olds will be Hispanic.
-By contrast, only 37 percent of those 65 and older will be Hispanic.
+As Texas changes from a majority-White to a more pluralistic state, and experiences an increase in the percentage of the elderly population, a significant difference emerges with respect to population by age.
+In 2050, 49 percent of children, 47 percent of 18- to 24-year-olds, and 42 percent of 25- to 44-year-olds will likely be Hispanic.
+By contrast, only 37 percent of those 65 and older are expected to be Hispanic.
 The African-American population will remain relatively stable, at 12 percent to 14 percent of each age group.
-Increasingly, the future of Texas, including its economic prosperity, as well as the expertise needed to run business, government, and infrastructure, will depend on the education of its non-White populations, which historically have had lower incomes, higher rates of poverty, and lower likelihood of attending and completing college than Whites.
+Increasingly, the future of Texas, including its economic prosperity, as well as the expertise needed to run business, government, and infrastructure, will depend on the education of all populations including those racial/ethnic groups which historically have had lower incomes, higher rates of poverty, and lower likelihood of attending and completing college than Whites.